Rock the Boat (Aaliyah song)

-The accompanying music video for "Rock the Boat" was directed by Hype Williams and was filmed in Miami and the Bahamas.
+An accompanying music video for "Rock the Boat" was directed by Hype Williams and was filmed in Miami and the Bahamas.
+It is a dance–heavy tropical–themed video that features Aaliyah dancing on the beach and a yacht.
 Following its completion, Aaliyah and eight others died in a plane crash on August 25, 2001.
-Posthumously released, the video received critical acclaim and was nominated for Best R&B Video at the 2002 MTV Video Music Awards.
+Due to Aaliyah's death, there was uncertainty about the video's release.
+Eventually, it made its television debut on BET's Access Granted on October 9.
+In 2002, the video received critical acclaim from the critics and the music industry, earning nominations for Best R&B Video at the 2002 MTV Video Music Awards and Outstanding Music Video at the NAACP Image Awards.